Coder-JAK/Coder-JAK/README.md

 - 🌱 I’m currently learning Salesforce Technology.
 - :two_men_holding_hands: I’m looking to collaborate on projects related to Web Development, Business Development and Salesforce Organizations.
 - ⚡ Fun fact: Along with Technical Knowledege I have huge interest in politics and public speaking.
 - :hand: How can I help You ?
-I can help you in all kinds of projects and also in management of the project with the high organisational skills which I have.
+I can help you in all kinds of projects and also in management of the project with the high organizational skills which I have.

 ### Languages and Tools:
 <!--<code><img height="40" src=""></code>-->